PyChina/weekly/content/importpython/issue-020.md

 - [flask 的先进理念](http://www.syncano.com/advanced-concepts-flask/)
     - flask

-A lot of the concepts we mention in this article can be found in Armin Ronacher’s presentation on advanced Flask patterns.
+A lot of the concepts we mention in this article can be found in Armin Ronacher's presentation on advanced Flask patterns.
 Mr.Ronacher did great job enumerating the concepts.
-Advanced Flask concepts are used to build applications that scale, so let’s talk a little bit about what scaling an application means.
+Advanced Flask concepts are used to build applications that scale, so let's talk a little bit about what scaling an application means.

 (`是也乎:`
 参考 [HOA.9 LitePyCon | GDG Livin ZhuHai Life;-)](http://blog.zhgdg.org/2014-08/et-hoa9-summary/)  赖总 "python web dev 的困惑与突破"